donovanglover/nix-config/code/README.md

 - You want to learn how compilers, git, find, grep, and other software work
 - You want to learn [vim](/vim), the standard text editor

-## Usage

-Once Code is installed, run `make code-extensions` to install the extensions I use.

 [code]: https://www.archlinux.org/packages/community/x86_64/code/
 [vscode]: https://github.com/Microsoft/vscode
 [vscode-neovim]: https://github.com/asvetliakov/vscode-neovim